With more businesses going online, customers’ inboxes buzz non-stop with marketing emails that may not get opened, especially during the Holidays.

 Getting an SMS short code for your business is a relatively straightforward process that involves researching your options, applying for a short code, and setting it up with an SMS service provider.

 The first step in getting an SMS short code for your business is researching available options.
-Look for reputable SMS service providers that offer short code services.
+Look for reputable SMS service providers that offer short code SMS services.
 Consider their features, pricing, and customer support.
 Choose a provider that meets your business’s specific needs and budget.

 Once you have selected an SMS service provider, the next step is to apply for a short code.
 The process typically involves filling out an application form and providing basic business information.